isawil/isawil.github.io/cv.md

 ## Publications & Presentations

 Williams, I. (2020, May). *Planning a Library Hackathon: Challenges, Successes, and Insights*.
-Poster session presented at the 2020 Texas Conference on Digital Libraries, Austin, TX.
+Poster session to be presented at the 2020 Texas Conference on Digital Libraries, Austin, TX.
+Conference cancelled due to COVID-19.

 Williams, I., Escobedo, P., & Ossom-Williamson, P. (2020, March). *What is “Data”?: Collaborations Between Special Collections and Research Data Services*.
 Poster session presented at the 2020 Research Data Access and Preservation Summit, Santa Fe, NM.